Giadissima/Nest-Authenticator/README.md

 ## MongoDb

-MongoDb è un database molto potente e semplice da usare.
+MongoDb is a very powerful and simple to use database.
-Per poter scaricare il database sulla tua macchina guarda questo [link](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/).
-Dopo avere correttamente installato MongoDb non dovrai fare altro che scaricare [MongoDb Compass](https://www.mongodb.com/products/compass), un ambiente grafico per poter creare tramite nuovi databases, collections (similar to "tables") e documents (similar to "rows").
-Consiglio quindi di scaricare Compass come applicazione di Test da poter usare sul tuo computer.
+To be able to download the database to your machine look at this [link](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/).
+After having correctly installed MongoDb, all you have to do is download [MongoDb Compass](https://www.mongodb.com/products/compass), a graphical environment to be able to create new databases, collections (similar to "tables") and documents (similar to "rows").
+I therefore recommend downloading Compass as a Test application that you can use on your computer.

-Per poter infine connettere il database a questa applicazione, ti basterà inserire correttamente le [variabili d'ambiente](https://github.com/Giadissima/Nest-Authenticator#env-variables) come descritto sotto
+Finally, in order to connect the database to this application, you just need to correctly insert the [environment variables](https://github.com/Giadissima/Nest-Authenticator#env-variables) as described below

 ## Env variables